 The screenshot shows a Windows Internet Explorer window displaying the Oracle Integrated Lights Out Manager (ILOM) interface.
 The URL in the address bar is <https://192.0.2.101/iPages/suntab.asp>.
 A 'Certificate Error' message is visible in the top right of the browser window.
 The ILOM interface has a dark blue header with the title 'Oracle® Integrated Lights Out Manager'.
 Below the header is a navigation menu with tabs: System Information, System Monitoring, Power Management, Storage, Configuration, User Management, Remote Control, and Maintenance.
-The 'User Management' tab is selected, and its sub-tabs are: Active Sessions, User Accounts, LDAP, LDAP/SSL, RADIUS, and Active Directory.
-The 'Active Sessions' sub-tab is selected.
+The 'User Management' tab is selected.
+Under 'User Management', there is a sub-menu with tabs: Active Sessions, User Accounts, LDAP, LDAP/SSL, RADIUS, and Active Directory.
+The 'Active Sessions' tab is selected.
 The main content area is titled 'Active Sessions' and contains the following text: 'View the users currently logged in to ILOM, and the type of session they initiated.'
 Below this text is a table titled 'Active Sessions' with the following data: